parente/tott/doc/sessions/backbone.rst

 * The newest 25 posts appear when the page loads in the *Latest* column
 * The the top 25 posts with the most upvotes appear in the *Favorites* column when the page loads, sorted from most votes to least.
-* Any user my enter a post on the site up to 140 characters in length.
+* Any user may enter a post on the site up to 140 characters in length.
 * The user's post should appear at the top of the *Latest* column when entered.
 * Each post should show the post body text, the date the post was posted, and the number of upvotes the post has received.
 * Each post should also show a ``+1`` button to allow a visiting user to vote for the post *once per page load*.